Lion Electric (NYSE:LEV) Price Target Lowered to $3.00 at DA Davidson

-Lion Electric (NYSE:LEV – Get Free Report) had its price objective decreased by research analysts at DA Davidson from $4.00 to $3.00 in a report released on Monday, FlyOnTheWall reports.
-DA Davidson’s target price indicates a potential upside of 33.33% from the company’s current price.
+Lion Electric (NYSE:LEV – Free Report) had its price objective lowered by DA Davidson from $4.00 to $3.00 in a report issued on Monday, FlyOnTheWall reports.

-Several other research firms have also issued reports on LEV.
-National Bankshares lowered shares of Lion Electric from an “outperform” rating to a “sector perform” rating and set a $2.75 target price for the company. in a report on Friday.
-BMO Capital Markets upped their price target on Lion Electric from $2.00 to $2.35 and gave the stock a “market perform” rating in a report on Friday.
-CIBC dropped their target price on shares of Lion Electric from $3.75 to $3.50 and set a “neutral” rating for the company in a report on Friday.
-Finally, National Bank Financial cut Lion Electric from an “outperform” rating to a “sector perform” rating and set a $2.75 price objective on the stock. in a research note on Friday.
-One analyst has rated the stock with a sell rating, seven have issued a hold rating and four have assigned a buy rating to the stock.
-According to MarketBeat, the company presently has a consensus rating of “Hold” and an average target price of $3.49.
+Several other analysts have also recently weighed in on the stock.
+CIBC cut their price target on shares of Lion Electric from $3.75 to $3.50 and set a neutral rating on the stock in a report on Friday, August 4th.
+National Bank Financial cut shares of Lion Electric from an outperform rating to a sector perform rating and set a $2.75 price target on the stock. in a research report on Friday, August 4th.
+BMO Capital Markets raised their price objective on shares of Lion Electric from $2.00 to $2.35 and gave the stock a market perform rating in a report on Friday, August 4th.
+Finally, National Bankshares cut Lion Electric from an outperform rating to a sector perform rating and set a $2.75 price objective on the stock. in a research report on Friday, August 4th.
+One analyst has rated the stock with a sell rating, seven have given a hold rating and four have assigned a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company has a consensus rating of Hold and an average price target of $3.49.

 Lion Electric Stock Performance